 A high-flying forward who soared from obscurity to win the NBA's most electrifying individual competition.

-Jeremy Evans carved out a memorable NBA career defined by one spectacular moment.
-The Arkansas native, a slender forward from Western Kentucky, was a second-round draft pick by the Utah Jazz in 2010, never expected to be a star.
-His game was built on relentless energy and breathtaking athleticism, which he channeled perfectly in 2012.
-That year, Evans captured the NBA Slam Dunk Contest crown with a now-legendary leap over a painted portrait of himself.
-While his role was often as a situational energizer off the bench, his seven-year journey through the league, including stops in Dallas and Atlanta, proved the staying power of a player who maximized his unique physical gifts.
-His legacy is that of the ultimate specialist, a man who turned aerial artistry into a permanent highlight.
+Jeremy Evans won the 2012 NBA Slam Dunk Contest with a leap over a painted portrait of himself.
+The Arkansas native, a slender forward from Western Kentucky, was a second-round draft pick by the Utah Jazz in 2010.
+His game relied on relentless energy and breathtaking athleticism.
+Though often a situational energizer off the bench, his seven-year journey through the league included stops in Dallas and Atlanta.
+Evans maximized his unique physical gifts, turning aerial artistry into a permanent highlight.

 1981–1996